The Discseel® Procedure in Scottsdale, AZ

 Nothing else exists to repair spinal discs.
-Surgeons have attempted sutures or ligatures to repair discs without success.
-Stem cells and PRP fail to reliably help because they leak from damaged discs.
+Surgeons have attempted sutures or ligatures to repair discs without success. biologics therapy and PRP fail to reliably help because they leak from damaged discs.
 Often people suffering from degenerative disc disease are plagued with back pain from one or more torn discs, which inflame nerves within the discs as well as the adjacent spinal nerve causing back pain and leg pain or neck and arm pain.
 When a disc leaks over time, it can lose hydration and become degenerated.
-The Discseel procedure uses a Fibrin biologic to repair the damaged, torn discs, allowing an individual's body to replace the damaged cells with new cells.
-Essentially, the goal of the Discseel procedure is for the Fibrin biologic to seal and instigate healthy, new disc tissue growth where the tissue is torn, to stop the disc from leaking and no longer inflaming the nerves.
+The Discseel® Procedure uses a Fibrin biologic to repair the damaged, torn discs, allowing an individual's body to replace the damaged cells with new cells.
+Essentially, the goal of The Discseel® Procedure is for the Fibrin biologic to seal and instigate healthy, new disc tissue growth where the tissue is torn, to stop the disc from leaking and no longer inflaming the nerves.
 Studies affirm that Fibrin seals discs returning them to normal mechanical strength.
-Fibrin sealant can allow stem cells and growth factors to stay and help a disc that would otherwise leak.
+Fibrin sealant can allow biologics therapy and growth factors to stay and help a disc that would otherwise leak.

 - Repairing damaged/torn discs